 Teens will learn about the important theological debates and central events of the Reformation, and be introduced to a number of the key players.
 They’ll come to know Martin Luther, the Father of the Reformation.
 By the time they finish the book, your teens will understand how God used Martin Luther to change the world.
 His fight for Scriptural truth reverberated across all areas of life–political, religious, and personal.
 Teens will also recognize that Martin Luther was a man like all other men–imperfect and a sinner.
 Martin Luther clung desperately to the truth that he was saved by God’s grace through faith.

-Though When Lightning Struck!: The Story of Martin Luther is written for a teen audience, it makes a great family read-aloud.
-There’s nothing in the book that would make it inappropriate for younger family members.
-I have a great free discussion guide available for you to use as a family.
-You’ll find a link below.
+When Lightning Struck!: The Story of Martin Luther is written for a teen audience, / it makes a great family read-aloud.

 The When Lightning Struck!
 Discussion Guide is perfect for:

 - Sunday School Classes

 - Family Read-Alouds

 Each chapter has discussion questions and timeline dates to add to the 4-page timeline I’ve included at the back of the guide.
 There are also short biographies of important figures, and relevant Scripture passages to consider with discussion questions.